Laying a path

 For paved paths, add a layer of grit sand 40mm thick and compact into a smooth base.
 You can add cement, one part cement to 10 parts sand, for a more solid base.

 - Lay paving on top, checking and re-checking that you've got it level.
 Then brush a dry mix of one part cement to four parts sand into the joins: the first shower of rain will make it set hard.

-Please ask the staff in our garden centre in Godstone and Betchworth for more information and advice about laying paths.
+Please ask the staff in our garden centre in Betchworth and Godstone for more information and advice about laying paths.